RealRobotics/rpi-kb/eduroam/eduroam.md

     ```

     __DO NOT DO A FULL UPGRADE USING YOUR PHONE.__ The full update can be done once you are on Eduroam, saving lots of your precious data!

+    For your convenience, the script `eduroam.bash` does all this for you, so you can clone this repo and then run the script.
 2. Reboot (`sudo reboot` works well).
 3. The network manager icon should now be shown at the top of the screen.
 Select Eduroam and try to connect.
 A dialog box should be shown where you can enter the info as shown below: